deemeetree/video-raspberry-pi/README.md

 ## No Sleep Setup

+This is additional setup that avoids the service going to sleep and relaunches it.
+For some reason it also automatically starts the service upon startup.

-This is considering we're doing it from Pi.
+Below we assume we're doing it from Pi.
 If we're on Mac, add `/Volumes/rootfs` prefix (or whatever the disk is).

 1. Check if there's a `nosleep.service` file somewhere: